 How Thunderstorms Form

-Thunderstorms begin to develop early in the day when the sun heats up the air near the ground.
+Thunderstorms develop early in the day when the sun heats the air near the ground.
 These pockets of warm air then rise and create cumulus clouds.
-As the air continues to heat up, the clouds grow tall into vertical cumulus and rain begins to develop.
+As the air continues to heat, the clouds grow tall into vertical cumulus and rain develops.
 When the cloud becomes anvil shaped, a thunderstorm is practically inevitable.

 How Lightning Forms

-It’s important to note that lightning is made up of two different types of discharges.
+It’s important to note that lightning comprises two different discharges.
 Cloud-to-ground bolts happen between charges in the cloud and the ground.
 In-cloud bolts occur between opposite charges within the thunderstorm cloud.
-A combination of both cloud-to-ground and in-cloud discharges is known as total lightning.
+A combination of both cloud-to-ground and in-cloud discharges is total lightning.
 Earth Networks total lightning network (ENTLN) is one of first lightning detection network that prioritized measuring total lightning.